-Menstrual cramps are sharp pains in a woman's lower abdomen that occur when her menstrual period begins and may continue for two to three days.
-Symptoms can range in severity from a mild annoyance to severe pain that interferes with normal activities.
+Menstrual pain or cramps are pains in your lower abdomen that happen when your menstrual period begins (or just before).
+This pain may continue for 2 to 3 days.
+Cramps may be throbbing or aching, and they can be dull or sharp.
+Symptoms can range from a mild discomfort to serious pain that interferes with your normal activities.

 Menstrual cramps are the leading cause of absenteeism in women younger than 30.
-Although over half of women who have menstrual periods experience some discomfort, 10% are temporarily disabled by symptoms.
+Although over half of people who have menstrual periods feel some discomfort, 10% are temporarily disabled by symptoms.

 Causes of Menstrual Pain

-Prostaglandins are chemicals a woman's body produces that cause many of the symptoms associated with menstrual discomfort.
+Prostaglandins are chemicals the body makes that cause many of the symptoms associated with menstrual discomfort.
 The tissue that lines the uterus makes these chemicals.
 Prostaglandins stimulate the uterine muscles to contract.
-Women who have high levels of prostaglandin may experience more intense contractions of their uterus and more pain.
+People who have high levels of prostaglandin may have more intense contractions of their uterus and more pain.
 Prostaglandins may also be responsible for vomiting, diarrhea, and headaches that accompany painful periods.

 Other menstrual-type cramps can be caused by conditions of the reproductive tract, such as the following:

-If a woman has had menstrual pain ever since her periods started, the condition is classified as primary dysmenorrhea.
+If you have had menstrual pain ever since your periods started, the condition is called primary dysmenorrhea.
 If a physical condition such as pelvic inflammatory disease or endometriosis has developed and is causing the pain, this is called secondary dysmenorrhea.
 Once the medical condition is treated, the menstrual pain usually goes away.

 Symptoms of Menstrual Pain

 Besides cramps in the lower abdomen, you may also have some of these symptoms with menstrual cramps: